Planning for Joint Replacement Surgery

 Learn more about Admitting

 An individualized plan will be developed, in collaboration with physicians, nurses, case managers and others to address a variety of patient needs.
-These include being fitted for an assistive device such as crutches, transportation, support services, home care, medication management and rehabilitation referrals or placements.
+These include being fitted for an assistive device such as a walker, transportation, support services, home care, medication management and rehabilitation referrals or placements.

-A case manager works directly with patients to review insurance benefits and to plan appropriate placement at an inpatient rehabilitation facility if needed upon discharge.
+If needed, a case manager works directly with patients to review insurance benefits and to plan appropriate placement at an inpatient rehabilitation facility upon discharge.